Multi-Time Attention Networks for Irregularly Sampled Time Series: Experiments

 \textbf{Physionet Experiments:} Table \ref{table:phy_interp} compares the performance of all methods on the interpolation task where we observe $50\% - 90\%$ of the values in the test instances.
-As we can see, the proposed method (mTAND-Full) consistently and substantially out-performs all of the previous approaches.
-Further, the interpolation performance of the proposed method conditioned on just $50\%$ of the observed values is similar to that of Latent-ODE model conditioned on all the observed values.
+As we can see, the proposed method (mTAND-Full) consistently and substantially outperforms all of the previous approaches across all of the settings of observed time points.
+We note that in this experiment, different columns correspond to different setting (for example, in the case of $70\%$, we condition on $70\%$ of data and predict the rest of the data; i.e., $30\%$) and, hence the results across columns are not comparable.

 Table \ref{table:classif} compares predictive performance on the PhysioNet mortality prediction task.
 The full Multi-Time Attention network model (mTAND-Full) and the classifier based only on the Multi-Time Attention network encoder (mTAND-Enc) achieve significantly improved performance relative to the current state-of-the-art methods (ODE-RNN and L-ODE-ODE) and other baseline methods.